JaD33Z/Encrypted-Personal-Password-Manager-GUI/README.md

 </br>

-#### When main.py is run, the Login widget will appear.
+* #### When main.py is run, the Login widget will appear.
 You are required to enter your master password - this launches the main app.
-#### If it is your first time running this app, just enter what you wish to be your master password from now on and keep it somewhere safe.
+* #### If it is your first time running this app, just enter what you wish to be your master password from now on and keep it somewhere safe.
-#### This password is required to use your encryption key that will be generated and stored for you.(Read More About Encryption Key Below!)
+* #### This password is required to use your encryption key that will be generated and stored for you.

+# *Read Encryption Key Safety Information @ Bottom Of Page!*

 </br>

-# Generate Strong Passwords
+* ## Generate Strong Passwords:
 </br>
 <img width="586" alt="Screen Shot 2021-07-18 at 12 31 44 AM" src="https://user-images.githubusercontent.com/74392848/126055995-ac46e48e-afa2-4158-8796-7e5ab05fd7b6.png">

 </br>

-# Save Login Information
+* ## Save Login Information:

 </br>